progenetix/progenetix.github.io-legacy/pages/_doc/tools-pgxRpi.md

 ## {{ page.title }}

 `pgxRpi` is an API wrapper package to access data from Progenetix database.
 You can use it to

 * Query biosample information from specific group of interests.
 The group is chosen by filters.
 More details see this [link](https://info.progenetix.org/doc/filters-documentation.html).
 * Query and export copy number variant data with different output formats, which are compatible for different visualization tools.
 * Query and visualize CNV frequency data.
 Details about how to calculate the frequency map see [here](https://info.progenetix.org/doc/genomic_intervals.html).

-The vignettes are availale in [github](https://github.com/progenetix/pgxRpi).

 <!--more-->

+The vignettes are available in [github](https://github.com/progenetix/pgxRpi).